zama-ai/httpz-solidity/docs/getting_started/quick_start/deploying_cerc20.md

 ---

-By following these steps, you’ve successfully created and deployed an encrypted ERC-20 token using Zama's fhEVM! 🎉
+By following these steps, you’ve successfully created and deployed an confidential ERC-20 token using Zama's fhEVM! 🎉